Ecce sacerdos magnus (Bruckner)

 Ecce sacerdos magnus (Behold a great priest), WAB 13, is an 1885 sacred motet by the Austrian composer Anton Bruckner.
 It is a musical setting of the antiphon of the same title.

 History

 This work was composed at the request of Johann Burgstaller, to be performed at the Linz Cathedral on the 100th anniversary of the founding of the diocese.
 It was completed by 28 April 1885 and sent to Burgstaller in mid-May.
 However, the work was not performed at that event, nor at any other event in Bruckner's lifetime.

-The work, the manuscrit of which is archived at the Wiener Männer-Sangverein, was edited by Viktor Keldorfer (Universal Edition) in 1911,.
+The work, the manuscript of which is archived at the Wiener Männer-Sangverein, was edited by Viktor Keldorfer (Universal Edition) in 1911.
 It was premiered on 21 November 1921 by the Vöcklabruck women's choral society.

 The motet is issued in Band XXI/33 of the Gesamtausgabe.

 Music

-The piece of in total 106 bars is a six-part responsorium in A minor for eight-voice mixed choir, three trombones and organ:
+The piece of in total 106 bars is a six-part responsorium in A minor for mixed choir, three trombones and organ: